nevfromnewyork/Crypto_Wallet_App_Project/README.md

 # A CRUD-Based CLI Application

-In this activity, you'll complete your CLI application by adding functions to update and delete data from a database.
+In this activity, I complete the CLI application by adding functions to update and delete data from a database.

-## Instructions

 1. Under the “UPDATE” docstring, create a function named `update_data` that accepts the following parameters: `table_name`, `column`, `new_value`, and `old_value`.